john-albright/file-metadata-microservice-free-code-camp/README.md

 # Free Code Camp: Back End Development and APIs Project 5/5
 # [File Metadata Microservice](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice)

 This project is the fifth of five projects to be completed for FreeCodeCamp's fifth of six JavaScript certificate: [Back End Development and APIs](https://www.freecodecamp.org/learn/back-end-development-and-apis/#back-end-development-and-apis-projects).
+To use the API, the user must upload a file to the main form.
+A JSON object with the file's name, size, and type is returned if a file is successfully uploaded.